Ricco-S/SGD-CSS-Framework/README.md

 # SGD-CSS-Framework
-Ultra small responsive Framework without jQuery Demo Elements inside.
+Ultra simple and small responsive Framework without jQuery.
+Only Pure CSS and pure Javascript.

+Demo Elements inside index.
-No other Framework conflicts because all class Names started with sgd-prefix.
+No other Framework conflicts because all class Names started with sgd- **prefix.

-Created for developers that will not start with overblowed Frameworks.
+Created for Developers that will not start with overblowed Frameworks.

-have fun its free for use :)
+Have fun its free for use :)